13 Best Places for Fly Fishing in Montana

 The Clark Fork River originates between Butte and Deer Lodge and flows along Interstate 90 past Missoula to the Idaho border.
 The river makes dramatic changes along its path, widening from a small stream to a large river by the time it reaches Missoula.
 This changing landscape affords several fly fishing opportunities.

 Fishing access is abundant on the Clark Fork.
 Anglers often look at the river in two sections: the upper river above Missoula, and the lower river to the west.
 Anglers on the upper section should head to anywhere below where Rock Creek meets the Clark Fork.
-Streamers and dry flies tend to work best, brown and rainbow trout waiting to bite.
+Streamers and dry flies tend to work best, with brown and rainbow trout waiting to bite.

 The lower section of the Clark Fork picks up other major waterways, including the Flathead and Bitterroot Rivers.
 The extra water adds significant girth to the river.
 Below Missoula, float fishing is the most common and best way to go.
 Cutthroat are also known to swim in these waters.